quicwg/wg-materials/ietf97/minutes.md

 Mike Bishop: There is not only draft version.
 What brought us ALPN, was HTTP/2.
 We don't want to have every different upper layer bound to different transport versions.
 Will require a lot to support.
 Not desirable.

-Let Mike know what proposed ALPN idenfier the HTTP/2 over QUIC should use.
+Let Mike know what proposed ALPN identifier the HTTP/2 over QUIC should use.

 Question, what about versions of QUIC or TLS etc. There are no semantic order in the ALPN field.